Modulating Hamiltonian Approach to Quantum Many-Body Systems and Crystalline Topological Phases Protected by Generalized Magnetic Translations: Acknowledgments

 \section{Acknowledgments}

 We thank Takamasa Ando, Masaki Oshikawa, and Ken Shiozaki for useful discussions.
+Y.~Y. thanks the sponsorship from Yangyang Development Fund and Xiaomi Young Scholars Program.
 This work was supported in part by JSPS KAKENHI (Grant No.\ JP19K03680) and JST CREST (Grant No.\ JPMJCR19T2).